OpenRiak/riak_kv/docs/OtherAPI.md

 ### AAE Folds via PB

 The [PB Object API is described in the riak_pb repository](https://github.com/OpenRiak/riak_pb/blob/e908ddaadc06cb56e248f197dc2dca7d759e53b2/src/riak_kv.proto#L409-L660).

+## The Fetch API

+The fetch API is currently source-only, and has no documented support for external use.

 ## The Data Type API